 What is the “biotikós” family?
 The term “biotic” comes from the Greek word biōtikós, which means “concerning” life.
 Biotic refers to a biological ecosystem that consists of living microorganisms together with their physical environment, that is, the child’s body.
 To date, we know that the biotic’s family includes:

 – Prebiotics are food components that affect the growth and vitality of a baby’s gut microflora.
-They are essentially “food” for beneficial bacteria.
-Prebiotic oligosaccharides are found in considerable quantities in breast milk, and are also added to high quality baby formula.
+They are essential “food” for beneficial bacteria.
+Prebiotic oligosaccharides are found in considerable quantities in breast milk, and are also added to high-quality baby formula.

 – Probiotics are live microorganisms that, when consumed in sufficient quantities, benefit the health of the host.
 They are primarily lactic acid bacteria, such as lactobacilli and bifidobacteria.
 They also happen to be present in breast milk and are necessary for a baby to form a healthy gut microbiota, develop the immune system, develop food tolerance, synthesize many nutritional elements, including vitamins, and strengthen the integrity of the intestinal barrier.

-– Symbiotic are “synergistic mixtures of probiotics and prebiotics that have a positive effect on the host by improving the survival and colonization of live beneficial microorganisms in the host’s GI tract.
-Symbiotic are also found in breast milk.
+– Symbiotics are “synergistic mixtures of probiotics and prebiotics that have a positive effect on the host by improving the survival and colonization of live beneficial microorganisms in the host’s GI tract.
+Symbiotics are also found in breast milk.

 – Postbiotics are the result of bacterial fermentation, and they can be used quite safely in combination with nutrients to promote your baby’s health.
 In other words, probiotics (bacteria) feed on prebiotics (carbohydrates), resulting in postbiotics – beneficial bioactive substances.